 - Who has access to the information, and how is it securely stored

 - Disclosure of any third parties accessing the information

 If it sounds scary – it isn’t!
 There are plenty of examples available on the web.
 We like this guideline provided by the BBB.

 An equally important website policy is your Refund Policy.
 This e-Agreement informs your customers about the specific return and refund policies enforced by your company.
 The procedure can be as simple as how many days a customer has to request a refund or return and how you will refund the customer (via original payment method, account credit, exchange for a similar product, etc.).

 (3) Company Terms & Conditions

-Perhaps the meatiest of the requirements when processing web payments is your site’s Terms & Conditions Policy.
-Also known as T&C’s, this is most often the document containing a lot of legal-ese and can be challenging to get through.
+Perhaps the meatiest of the requirements when processing web payments are your site’s Terms & Conditions.
+Also known as T&C’s, this is most often the document containing many legal-ese and can be challenging to get through.
 Nonetheless, it is essential to have!
 T&C’s limits your business liability and protects the content on your site.
 A website’s Terms & Conditions generally contains a mix of or all of the following: